Testing the Heterotic String with the Axion-Photon Coupling

 Our results offer well-defined regions in the $(g_{a\gamma}, m_a)$ parameter space where axions \textit{can and cannot live} in perturbative heterotic strings with a non-standard embedding of the SM into both $E_8$'s.
-As one can see from the different lines for the coupling-to-mass ratio in Figures \ref{fig:ParameterSpace}, \ref{fig:ParameterSpace_with_small_k1}, \ref{fig:ParameterSpace_with_threshold_correction}, the bounds become considerably stronger in the presence of other new physics at low or intermediate scales which modifies the running of the gauge couplings compared to the SM.
+As one can see from the different lines for the coupling-to-mass ratio in Figures \ref{fig:ParameterSpace}, \ref{fig:ParameterSpace_with_small_k1}, \ref{fig:ParameterSpace_with_threshold_correction}, the bounds become considerably stronger in the presence of additional new physics at low or intermediate scales which modifies the running of the gauge couplings compared to the SM.
 These bounds to $g_{a\gamma}/m_a$ are of great importance given the large experimental programme trying to find the axion at current and future experiments~\cite{Marsh:2018dlj,PhysRevLett.118.091801,Lawson:2019brd,Beurthey:2020yuq,Schutte-Engel:2021bqm,DMRadio:2022pkf,Aja:2022csb,Bourhill:2022alm,ALPHA:2022rxj,Oshima:2023csb,DeMiguel:2023nmz,Ahyoune:2023gfw,Alesini:2023qed,BREAD:2023xhc,CAST:2024eil,Kalia:2024eml,Friel:2024shg,Koppell:2025dmt,Baryakhtar:2025jwh}.
 In the event of a discovery, our results demonstrate that an axion signal could rule out entire classes of string models.
 In particular we determine regions of parameter space where finding an axion would be incompatible with perturbative heterotic string theory -- independently of the embedding of the SM group --, type-I string theory, and also some strongly coupled heterotic M-theories.
-Such a discovery would therefore leave non-unified type-II string models, F-theory models, and similar, possibly to date unknown, constructions without a GUT origin of the SM as the only viable string UV completions of the SM.
+Such a discovery would therefore leave non-unified type-II string models, F-theory models, and similar, possibly to date unknown, constructions without a GUT origin of the SM (see the recent review \cite{Marchesano:2022qbx} and references therein for details of such constructions) as the only viable string UV completions of the SM.
 In addition, we also find that heavy axions coupled to photons with $g_{a\gamma}/m_a$ much smaller than the QCD axion are generically expected in the heterotic string axiverse with interesting implications for cosmology.

 We acknowledge that the properties of axions, similar to most of the low-energy predictions of string compactifications, depend on the concrete mechanism for moduli stabilisation.
 However, the physics associated to stabilizing the moduli fields is not expected to alter the topological properties of axion couplings.
 While their masses could be affected (especially in supersymmetric mechanisms where axions gain the same mass as the real part of the complex moduli), these typically will only be enhanced with respect to the non-perturbative estimates that we provide.
 In this way, we expect that our predictions for $g_{a\gamma}/m_a$ can, at most, decrease once moduli stabilization is implemented.